SICSoftwareGmbH/devgem/README.md

 Devgem bundles and installs your under development gem so that you don't have to mess around with paths or bundling/installing everytime you make a change.

+To learn more about why Devgem came to be, read the blogpost: http://sakr.me/1087

 ## Installation

 Install the gem: